Feefo logo

 Sigiriya Rock | Sri Lanka | Swift Travel

 No two days in Sri Lanka are the same – a lush tapestry of wildlife safaris, hill-country train journeys, spice-lined villages, and pristine beaches.
-Our luxury Sri Lanka holidays are hand-tailored to exactly how you want to explore – whether that’s cultural tours, family travel, or beach-and-safari combinations.
+Our luxury Sri Lanka holidays are handcrafted to exactly how you want to explore – whether that’s cultural tours, family travel, or beach-and-safari combinations.

 Begin with a scenic ride through the misty tea plantations of Nuwara Eliya, or hike the vast tea terraces around Ella.
 Head next to Yala or Udawalawe National Park for elephant spotting on a 4×4 safari.
 Culture beckons in the Cultural Triangle – visit sacred temples at Polonnaruwa and Dambulla, and the majestic Rock Fortress of Sigiriya.
 Families can explore rainforests in search of monkeys and tropical birds, enjoy boat trips on Kandalama Lake, or visit coastal hatcheries to see turtles up close – with many more family-friendly adventures across the island.
 Beach lovers can unwind along the southern coastline – exploring Galle’s historic fort by day, followed by a stay in a seaside villa or boutique resort.